anr-melody/anr-melody.github.io/README.md

-# Website for AI CHair OceaniX
+# Website for ANR Project Melody

 This is the website of our academic research group.
 This website is based on the template provided by http://www.allanlab.org/